TommyCheng023/Applied-Abstract-Algebra/README.md

 ### Learning Package in the topic of abstract algebra.
 #### Reference: Boston University CAS MA 294
 This is a learning package for abstract algebra.
-Most of the notes are taken by LaTeX.
+Due to a heavy use of logic symbols, most of the notes are recorded using LaTeX.
 Feel free to download it! :D